RedisLabs/redislabs-docs/content/rs/databases/import-export/database-backup.md

 ]
 ---

 Periodic backups provide a way to restore data with minimal data loss.
-With Redis Enterprise Software, you can schedule periodic backups to occur every once a day (every 24 hours), twice a day (every twelve hours), every four hours, or every hour.
+With Redis Enterprise Software, you can schedule periodic backups to occur once a day (every 24 hours), twice a day (every twelve hours), every four hours, or every hour.

 As of v6.2.8, you can specify the start time for twenty-four or twelve hour backups.